Install Homebrew

 echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> ~/.zprofile && eval "$(/opt/homebrew/bin/brew shellenv)"

-If you use bash, replace ~/.zprofile with ~/.bash_profile.
+On bash, swap ~/.zprofile for ~/.bash_profile.
 On Intel Macs the path is /usr/local/bin/brew.

 Linux